 CBMT Regulatory Affairs Associate

 Kimberly Sena Moore joined CBMT as the Regulatory Affairs Associate in 2010.
 Kimberly works in cooperation with Dr. Dena Register, CBMT’s Regulatory Affairs Advisor, and Judy Simpson, AMTA’s Director of Government Relations, on the State Recognition Operational Plan.
 Through this position she is involved in state-level advocacy, legislative, and policy issues that affect music therapy practice.

 Currently residing in Miami, Florida, Sena Moore joined the University of Miami’s Frost School of Music in Fall 2014.
 In addition to teaching courses in music and development, music and rehabilitation, and introduction to music therapy, she serves as Clinical Training Director for the program.
 Online, Sena Moore co-hosts the Music Therapy Round Table podcast, and blogs at “Your Musical Self” for Psychology Today and Music Therapy Maven.
-She is a Ph.D.
-Candidate at the University of Missouri-Kansas City, where her clinical and research interests center on music therapy and emotion regulation development in neurodevelopmentally at-risk children.
+She received her PhD at the University of Missouri-Kansas City, where her clinical and research interests centered on music therapy and emotion regulation development in neurodevelopmentally at-risk children.